 Hawaii Study Update

-- An interim report titled Continuity and Change: Demographic, Socioeconomic, and Housing Conditions of American Indians and Alaska Natives (referred to informally as the interim Native American housing needs report) was released at the end of March 2014 and is available for review.
-As previously noted, the final report is scheduled for release in April 2016.
+An interim report titled Continuity and Change: Demographic, Socioeconomic, and Housing Conditions of American Indians and Alaska Natives (referred to informally as the interim Native American housing needs report) was released at the end of March 2014 and is available for review.
+The final report, including results of the nationally representative survey of housing needs in tribal areas, is scheduled for release in December 2016.

 - Expert Panel